ativarovsky/ativarovsky.github.io/_posts/2020-08-24-correlation-happiness.md

 [^1]: Sometimes I imagine Spearman as Pearson's alter ego.
 He dropped some assumptions and shuffled around the letters in his name and suddenly he's a more flexible (yet less "mainstream") version of his daytime self.
-[^2]: As far as I can tell, the only advantage of `ggcorplot` over `corplot` is that `ggcorplot` can give you p-values on the correlogram.
-Personally, I think the visual output of `chart.Correlation` is a bit nicer.
-[^3]: It should be noted that Puth et al (2015) performed a meta-analysis of research that selected rank-order measures over Pearson, and found that in most cases, the rank-order coefficients do not out-perform Pearson.
+[^2]: It should be noted that Puth et al (2015) performed a meta-analysis of research that selected rank-order measures over Pearson, and found that in most cases, the rank-order coefficients do not out-perform Pearson.
-[^4]: This does not tell us anything about happiness on the individual level.
+[^3]: This does not tell us anything about happiness on the individual level.
 These data cannot be used to determine whether an __individual's__ social support is correlated to their happiness.
 These are ecologic measures and using them for individual-level inference might lead to [ecologic fallacy](https://en.wikipedia.org/wiki/Ecological_fallacy)